Events

 MS Thesis Defense: Extendable Rule-Based Action Generation for Self-Driving Database Systems (Mike Xu)

-Location: GHC 5117
+GHC 5117

-Speaker: Mike Xu [INFO]
+Mike Xu

 Database management systems (DBMSs) have become more complex to meet increasingly demanding usage.
 To owners and operators, the need for a self-driving DBMS that can automatically tune and optimize itself without human intervention is apparent now more than ever.
 Such a self-driving DBMS considers a set of candidate actions to apply to reach a configuration that improves performance for a given workload.
 Furthermore, the DBMS would continuously adjust the configuration in anticipation of changing workloads and data distributions.